Johnny Depp: 2000s: Worldwide recognition

 Depp next starred as an author with writer's block in the thriller Secret Window (2004), based on a short story by Stephen King.
 It was a moderate commercial success but received mixed reviews.
 Released around the same time, the British-Australian independent film The Libertine (2004) saw Depp portray the seventeenth-century poet and rake, the Earl of Rochester.
 It had only limited release, and received mainly negative reviews.
 Depp's third film of 2004, Finding Neverland, was more positively received by the critics, and earned him his second Academy Award nomination as well as Golden Globe, BAFTA, and SAG nominations for his performance as Scottish author J. M. Barrie.
 Depp also made a brief cameo appearance in the French film Happily Ever After (2004), and founded his own film production company, Infinitum Nihil, under Warner Bros.
 Pictures.

-Depp continued his box-office success with a starring role as Willy Wonka in Tim Burton's adaptation of Charlie and the Chocolate Factory (2005).
-It also had a positive critical reception, with Depp being nominated again for the Golden Globe for Best Actor in a Comedy or Musical.
-Chocolate Factory was followed by another Burton project, stop-motion animation Corpse Bride (2005), in which Depp voiced the main character, Victor Van Dort.
+Depp continued his box-office success with a starring role as eccentric candy maker Willy Wonka in Tim Burton's adaptation of Charlie and the Chocolate Factory (2005).
+It also had a positive critical reception, with Depp being nominated again for the Golden Globe for Best Actor - Musical or Comedy.
+Chocolate Factory was followed by another Burton project, the stop-motion animation Corpse Bride (2005), in which Depp voiced the main character, Victor Van Dort.
 Depp reprised the role of Jack Sparrow in the Pirates sequels Dead Man's Chest (2006) and At World's End (2007), both of which were major box office successes.
 He also voiced the character in the video game Pirates of the Caribbean: The Legend of Jack Sparrow.
 According to a survey taken by Fandango, Depp in the role of Jack Sparrow was the main reason for many cinema-goers to see a Pirates film.

 In 2007, Depp collaborated with Burton for their sixth film together, this time playing murderous barber Sweeney Todd in the musical Sweeney Todd: The Demon Barber of Fleet Street (2007).
 Depp cited Peter Lorre's performance in Mad Love (1935), in which Lorre played a "creepy but sympathetic" surgeon, as his main influence for the role.
-Sweeney Todd was the first film in which Depp had been required to sing.
-Instead of hiring a qualified vocal coach, he prepared for the role by recording demos with his old bandmate Bruce Witkin.
-The film was a commercial and critical success.
-Entertainment Weekly's Chris Nashawaty stated that, "Depp's soaring voice makes you wonder what other tricks he's been hiding ...
+Sweeney Todd was Depp's first film role that required him to sing.
+Rather than hiring a professional vocal coach, he prepared by recording demos with his former bandmate Bruce Witkin.
+The film went on to achieve both critical and commercial success.
+Entertainment Weeklys Chris Nashawaty stated that, "Depp's soaring voice makes you wonder what other tricks he's been hiding ...
 Watching Depp's barber wield his razors ... it's hard not to be reminded of Edward Scissorhands frantically shaping hedges into animal topiaries 18 years ago ... and all of the twisted beauty we would've missed out on had [Burton and Depp] never met."
-Depp won the Golden Globe for Best Musical or Comedy Actor for the role, and was nominated for the third time for an Academy Award.
+Depp won the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy and received his third Oscar nomination and two Critics' Choice nominations (for Best Actor and Best Acting Ensemble).